Alassane N'Dour

 Alassane N'Dour (born 12 December 1981) is a Senegalese former professional footballer who played as a defensive midfielder.
+During N'Dour's professional career, he played for clubs in France, England and Greece.

 Career

-N'Dour played for AS Saint-Étienne and Troyes AC, both in France.
+N'Dour played for Saint-Étienne and Troyes, both in France.
 In 2003–04 he spent time on loan at West Bromwich Albion.

 He also played for the Senegal national team and was a participant at the 2002 FIFA World Cup.

 In February 2008 N'Dour joined Walsall on loan until the end of the 2007–08 season.
 His performance in the 2–1 home win against Tranmere Rovers on 5 April 2008 saw him named in the League One Team of the Week.

 From 15 May 2009 he signed in Greece, to Doxa Drama, a historic team of Greek football, promoting to the second division in the 2009–10 season as champion of the third Division North.